We’re sharing how to create a gourmet s’mores bar today!

-The weather in the South is fairly mild from October – December which allows us to spend more time outside, relaxing and hanging out on the porches, patio and by the fire pit.
+The weather in the South is fairly mild from October – December which allows us to spend more time outside, relaxing and hanging out on the porches, patio, and by the fire pit.

 Creating a gourmet s’mores bar doesn’t have to be really involved or expensive.
-It can be easily achieved on a big or small scale depending on how many people you have coming over.
-Here are a few things to keep in mind when you’re entertaining…
+It can be easily achieved on a big or small scale depending on how many people you’re hosting.

 Look for new ways to mix vintage pieces with new finds.
 This vintage train case was the perfect perch to hold sweet treats like these moist beet brownies with peanut buttercream frosting.

 I used this vintage fruit crate to make things convenient.
 You can find glass containers like these at big box stores or charity shops.

 Vary the height of the containers to make it easier for guests to reach their favorite treats.
-Using glass containers allows them to see what special toppings you have to offer too.
+Using clear containers allows them to see what special toppings you have to offer too.

 Use mugs that are generous in size which feels like a luxury any time of the day.
-You can use store bought mugs like these or personalize mugs to help carry out the theme of your party.
+You can use store-bought mugs, or personalize mugs to help carry out the theme of your party.

-I also like to keep coffee syrups, spices, various creamers and mugs on one tray too.
-That way it can be easily moved from the outdoor buffet area to the table or the fire pit area for guests to enjoy.
+I also like to keep coffee syrups, spices, various creamers, and mugs on one tray too.
+That way, it can be easily moved from the outdoor buffet area to the table or the fire pit area for guests to enjoy.

 Finally, you can’t have a gourmet s’mores bar or any other outdoor event without elements of comfort for your guests.

 Outdoor entertaining doesn’t have to be expensive or elaborate at all.
 Just think about what will make your guests feel most comfortable and at home.

-Time spent making memories with friends and family is always time well spent.
+After all, time spent making memories with friends and family is always time well spent.